dimitri-voytan/devito-wrapper/README.md

 Some guidelines for running:

 1) The velocity model and other physical parameters should be stored in numpy arrays with shape `(nx, nz)`
-2) The `nav.pkl` controls the source and reciever positions.
+2) `nav.pkl` controls the source and reciever positions.
 Check the script `prepare_geometry.py` to see how to prepare this file.
 Currently, simultaneous source acquisition is not supported.

 # Technical Notes